magic-wormhole/magic-wormhole-protocols/client-protocol.md

 From this point on, all messages are encrypted using a NaCl `SecretBox` or some semantic equivalent.
 The key is derived from the shared key using the following purpose (as pseudocode-fstring): `f"wormhole:phase:{sha256(side)}{sha256(phase)}"`.
-The key derivation function is HKDF-SHA256, using the shared PAKE key as the secret.
+The key derivation function is HKDF-SHA256 using the shared PAKE key as the secret.
-A random nonce is used, and nonce and ciphertext are concatenated.
+A random nonce is used.
+The nonce and ciphertext are concatenated.
 Their hex encoding is the content of the `body` field.

 ## Version exchange